JereKuusela/valheim-expand_world/README.md

 See [examples](https://github.com/JereKuusela/valheim-expand_world/blob/main/examples_room_blueprints.md).

-Completely new rooms can't be created but you can create variants by adding `:suffix` to the name.
+New rooms can be created from blueprints or cloning an existing room by adding `:suffix` to the name.

 - name: Name of the room prefab.
 - theme: Determines in which dungeons this room can appear.
 See dungeons for available values.
 - enabled (default `true`): Quick way to disable this room.
-- entrance (default `false`): If true, this room is used as an entrance (whatever that means).
+- entrance (default `false`): If true, this room is used only as the first room.
+  - At least one entrance room is required.
+If multiple exist, one is randomly selected (`weight` field is never used).
+  - One of the connections must be set as `entrance`.
+Even if multiple exist, the first one is used.
-- endCap (default `false`): If true, this room is used to seal open ends.
+- endCap (default `false`): If true, this room is used to seal open ends at end of the generation.
+  - These rooms should only have one connection, so that no open ends are left.
+  - Each connection type should have a corresponding end cap, so that each connection can be sealed.
-- divider (default `false`): If true, this room is used as a divider (whatever that means).
+- divider (default `false`): If true, this room is used to seal mismatching connections.
+  - The generator can create cycles so that two open connections are in the same position.
+    - If the connection types are the same, nothing is done.
+    - However if the types are different, a divider room is used to seal the connection.
+  - These rooms should only have one connection, so that no open ends are left.
+The connection type doesn't matter.
+  - These rooms should be very small (probably just a single wall).
-- endCapPriority (default `0`): Rooms with a higher priority are preferred as end caps.
+- endCapPriority (default `0`): Rooms with a higher priority are attempted first, unless `roomWeights` is enabled.
 - minPlaceOrder (default `0`): Minimum amount of rooms between this room and the entrance.
-- weight (default: `1`): Chance of this room being selected (relative to other weights).
+- weight (default: `1`): Chance of this room being selected (relative to other weights), unless `roomWeights` is disabled.
 - faceCenter (default: `false`): If true, the room is always rotated towards the camp center.
 If false, the room is randomly rotated.
 - perimeter (default: `false`): If true, this room is placed on the camp perimeter (edge).
 - size: Format `x,z,y`.
 Size of this room in meters.
 Only integers.
-Probably no reason to change this.
+  - Probably no reason to change this for existing rooms.
+  - For blueprints, this is automatically calculated but recommended to be set manually.
-- connections: List of doorways of this room.
+- connections: List of doorways.
-  - position: Format `x,z,y`.
+  - position: Format `posX,posZ,posY,rotY,rotX,rotZ` or `id` for blueprints.
 Position relative to the room.
+    - If missing, the base room position is used.
+    - For blueprints, this must be set.
+The easiest way is to mark the position with an object and use the `id`.
   - type: Type of the connection.
+Only connections with the same type are connected.
   - entrance (default: `false`): If true, used for the entrance.
   - door (default: `true`): If true, allows placing door.
-If other, allows placing door if the other connection also allows placing a door.
+If `other`, allows placing door if the other connection also allows placing a door.
 - objects: Extra objects or blueprints.
 Format is `id,posX,posZ,posY,rotY,rotX,rotZ,scaleX,scaleZ,scaleY,chance,data`.
   - id: Prefab name.
   - posX, posZ, posY: Offset from the location position.
 Defalt is 0.